HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 3. Enable OIDC in HCL Leap.

-    Leap can be configured to leverage OIDC as the primary authentication mechanism, turning it into a Relying Party (RP) to the specific IdP.
-RP is an application that relies on a third-party (such as an IdP) for authentication.
+    Leap can be configured to leverage OIDC as the primary authentication mechanism, turning it into a Relying Party (RP) to your IdP.
 When OIDC is used, the user and group lookup feature of Leap is not available and must be disabled as part of the configuration.

-    1. Configure the OIDC IdP, which will serve as the OIDC provider.
+    1. Configure the necessary certificates for secure OIDC communication.

-        As part of the configuration process for your identify provider, you will have created or obtained a digital certificate for configuring HTTPS.
+        As part of the configuration process for your identity provider, you will have created or obtained a digital certificate for configuring HTTPS.
 This certificate will also need to be deployed to Leap so that the two servers can communicate with each other.

         !!!note
             The SSL certificate (`.crt`) and public key (`.key`) should be in PKCS12 format.